Notificare/notificare-sdk-ios/README.md

 Get started with our [📚 integration guides](https://docs.notifica.re/sdk/v3/ios/setup) and [example projects](#examples), or [📘 browse the SDK reference]() (coming soon).

+> :warning: **The v3 SDK is currently in alpha.
+If you are running a production application, take a look at the v2.x SDK instead.**

 Table of contents
 =================